 For more information about the services available and the required documentation, visit the student accessibility website.

-If you have attended, or are currently attending, a recognized Canadian postsecondary institution, you may be considered for admission and/or may be eligible for advanced standing and transfer credit.
-Official transcripts from all institutions previously attended must be submitted directly to Nipissing University; high school transcripts may also be required.
+If you have attended, or are currently attending, a recognized Canadian postsecondary institution, you may be considered for admission and/or may be eligible for transfer credit.
+Official transcripts from all postsecondary institutions previously attended must be submitted directly to Nipissing University; high school transcripts may also be required.
 You will be charged a document evaluation fee.
-For further details, see the Document Evaluation Fee.

 Students from a recognized College of Applied Arts and Technology (CAAT) should refer to the college transfer website.

-If you already possess an undergraduate degree you may apply to complete a second degree.
-See the Deadlines section for details.
+If you already possess an undergraduate degree, you may apply to complete a second degree.
+Read more about deadlines.

 Letter of Permission and Special Student (non‑degree) applicants should apply directly to Nipissing University.

 If you have attended a postsecondary institution (e.g., university, college, technical institute), you are required to submit a $60 non‑refundable document evaluation fee to the OUAC.

 Canadian High School Applicants